signalfx/observability-bootcamp/docs/index.md

     Sometimes you run into conflicting changes with this approach.
 We recommend you use the first option in this case.

-1. Developers use git commits to recorded changes.
+1. Developers use git commits to record changes and rebase or merge their work.
 This is not necessary for this workshop.

 ## How to compare (with) milestones